happyethan2/housing-market-analysis/README.md

 ### Installing Chromedriver

 1. **Download Chromedriver:**
-   - Visit the [Chromedriver download page](https://sites.google.com/a/chromium.org/chromedriver/downloads) and download the version that matches your installed Chrome browser.
+   - Visit the [chromedriver download page](https://developer.chrome.com/docs/chromedriver/downloads) and download the version that matches your installed Chrome browser.
-   - Extract the downloaded file and place it in a directory within your repository, e.g., `D:\Git Repositories\real-estate-scraper\drivers\chromedriver.exe`.
+   - Extract the downloaded file and place it in a directory within your repository, e.g., `C:\housing-market-analysis\drivers\chromedriver.exe`.

 2. **Add Chromedriver to Path in Script:**
    - Ensure the `driver_path` in your script points to the location of `chromedriver.exe`.